-In the weeks leading up to Halloween, there’s always the need to break out the horror movies to get in the holiday spirit.
-While some choices like Hocus Pocus or Halloween are must-watch options, there are plenty of other films in the genre to check out.
-In fact, horror movies have seen a bit of a renaissance as of late.
-The past decade has brought a surprising amount of must-see films, some of which have earned high praise from horror fans and mainstream audiences alike.
+In the weeks leading up to Halloween, there's always the need to break out the horror movies to get in the holiday spirit.
+While some choices like Hocus Pocus or Halloween are must-watch Halloween movies, there are plenty of other films in the horror genre to check out.
+In fact, horror films have seen a bit of a renaissance as of late.
+The past decade has brought a surprising amount of must-see scary films, some of which have earned high praise from horror fans and mainstream audiences alike.

-Whether you’re a fan of the horror genre or a seasonal horror movie watcher, here's a brief overview of the 25 top-rated horror movies of all time, according to Rotten Tomatoes.
-We begin with some from the past few years and go in reverse chronological order all the way back to the 1920s.
-So if you’re tired of Friday the 13th or Nightmare on Elm Street marathons each October, why not check out something on this list?
+Whether you're a fan of the horror genre or a seasonal horror movie watcher, here's a brief overview of the 25 top-rated horror movies of all time, with guidance from Rotten Tomatoes.
+We begin with some of the best horror movies from the past few years and go in reverse chronological order all the way back to the earliest horror movies in the 1920s.
+So if you're tired of Friday the 13th or Nightmare on Elm Street marathons each October, why not check out something on this list of critically-acclaimed horror movies?
+Maybe you'll find your next horror movie Halloween costume idea here!

 1. Get Out (2017)